 Ryugu surface map

-Ryugu's surface with labeled major features and locations, as of early March 2019.
+Ryugu's surface with labeled major features and locations, as of August 2019.

 Before collecting a second sample, the mission will deploy an experiment called the Small Carry-on Impactor, or SCI.
 If you thought firing a tantalum bullet into Ryugu at 300 meters per second was cool, wait until you hear about SCI: Hayabusa2 will release a small box containing explosives and a lump of copper (once again, to differentiate the impactor from native Ryugu materials), along with a camera-equipped cylinder to observe.